caspercasanova/codingChallenge/readme.md

 2. In console @ root dir run `npm run start`
 3. Presto!
 The Image-Negative should be in the /negatives folder

-> Note: If you want to convert your own image, add the image to the /images/dir and change the path accordingly in the code.
-Visit src/index for More Directions
+> Note: If you want to convert your own image, add the image to the /images/dir and change the path accordingly in the code, save and run NPM START once more.
+TypeScript will rebuild the lib directory and run the code.
+Visit src/index if intrigued.

 * You can also run the test entering in the console `npm run test`
 # Acknowledgments